Legal Representation For Over 25 Years In Chicago, IL

 A. Bankruptcy allows an individual to discharge most of their debts and obtain a fresh start.
 Bankruptcy filing has increased significantly with each passing year.
 They are currently at an all-time high.
 Filing for bankruptcy is a relatively easy and inexpensive process.
 Once your petition is filed, it requires one brief meeting with a trustee.
 The entire case is usually concluded in approximately 4 months.

-Q. Do I need an attorney for a real estate closing?
+• Q. Do I Need an Attorney for a Real Estate Closing?

 A. No, but it is extremely beneficial to have a lawyer present for a real estate closing.
 Your attorney can protect you from costly mistakes, errors in the documents, errors in the figures, and problems that could lead to litigation or other costly legal action.
 The nominal closing fee for an attorney is far less than the undetected clerical errors and fees for post-closing legal action that many people without a competent attorney incur.